-The net book value of goodwill at 31 December 2021 was $\pounds 2,338,000$ (31 December 2020: $\pounds 2,338,000$ ) and relates to the Product Sourcing Commodity Trading business segment.
+The net book value of goodwill at 31 December 2022 was £2,338,000 (31 December 2021: £2,338,000) and relates to the Product Sourcing and procurement business segment.
 The goodwill arose on the acquisition of Townview Foods Limited in 2012 and this is the cash generating unit (CGU) to which the goodwill has been allocated.

 The recoverable amount of the CGU is based upon value in use.
 The key assumption in determining value in use is the underlying profitability of the acquired business which depends upon a number of factors including prices and volumes negotiated with both key suppliers and customers.
 The business has an established trading history, which together with input from both the board and existing management team of Townview Foods Limited, is forecast to generate net cash flows for each of the next ten years.
-A discount rate of 6.49% has been used in the forecast analysis.
+A discount rate of 6.49% (2021: 6.49%) has been used in the forecast analysis.